1. Overview of FedEx and UPS Carriers for eCommerce Shipping

 10. Sales and Market Share

-In 2020, the total market revenue of FedEx was $84 billion, whereas the revenue of UPS was $84.6 billion.
+In 2020, the total market revenue of FedEx was $84 billion.
+At the same time, the revenue of UPS was $84.6 billion.
 FedEx has a global CEP market size of 343.6 billion euros and a 30% market share in same-day deliveries.
 UPS has a global CEP market size of 375.5 billion euros.

 11. Competition and Controversies

 UPS alleged the ground employees of FedEx to be covered by NLRA so that employees of both companies can have the same rights.
-However, FedEx claimed that UPS was trying to force the company to expose the local work stoppages which could affect the time-sensitive deliveries and lower competition.
+However, FedEx claimed that UPS was trying to force the company to expose the local work stoppages.
+Which in turn could affect the time-sensitive deliveries and lower competition.

 As mentioned above, FedEx specializes in international shipping and UPS focuses on domestic shipping.
 Nevertheless, both companies have a maximum weight limit of 150lbs for international deliveries.
 Any extra weight could cost you an additional amount.
 For easier comparison, use a rate calculator to see the price differences for each specific shipment size.